Koukotsukan/CSGO-ReportBot/README.md

 # Installation

-1. Download(on discord).
+1. Download this git
-2. Put it all in a folder(desktop recommended)
+2. Put it all in a folder
-3. Open a the folder go to `sirystes_config` and `config`
+3. Open the folder and click `install.bat`
-4. Put your steam API key in the line 2 and save
+4. Put your steam API key inside de `config.js` and save
-5. Open `setup.txt` put your accounts in `username:password` and save
+5. Open `Start DBmanager.bat` put your accounts in `db` and save
-6. Open the command prompt of node.js run the following commands : `node setup.js`
+6. Open the `Start report` run the following commands : `node setup.js`
 7. DONE!!!